Awaiting Hobby Lobby decision, Catholic Nun’s Network Seeks Emergency Relief from U.S. Supreme Court Crippling fines would start July 1st

 “We did not want to take the government all the way to the Supreme Court, but we were left with no choice,” said EWTN Chairman and CEO Michael P. Warsaw.
 “We should not be forced to choose between violating our faith and paying severe fines to the IRS.”

-After their original lawsuit was dismissed in early 2013, EWTN and the Attorney General of the State of Alabama joined the Becket Fund last October in filing a new lawsuit against the unconstitutional HHS mandate.
+After their original lawsuit was dismissed in early 2013, EWTN and the Attorney General of the State of Alabama joined Becket last October in filing a new lawsuit against the unconstitutional HHS mandate.
 Today, EWTN turned to the Supreme Court hoping to join the 80% of HHS legal challenges that have resulted in favorable rulings supporting religious freedom.
 There are currently 100 lawsuits challenging the unconstitutional HHS mandate.

 Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 19 years its attorneys have been recognized as experts in the field of church-state law.
 The Becket Fund recently won a 9-0 Supreme Court victory in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”For more information, or to arrange an interview with one of the attorneys, please contact Melinda Skea, firstname.lastname@example.org, 202.349.7224.